 When Health Issues Arise or Get Worse

 One of the dangers of self-imposed diets is the worsening of existing medical conditions or the emergence thereof.
-Diets in general are restrictive in nature and may complicate chronic diet-related diseases like obesity, hypertension, diabetes, and cardiovascular diseases and other conditions including pregnancy and insomnia.
-So seek professional help before embarking on any dietary changes.
+Diets in general are restrictive in nature and may complicate chronic diet-related diseases like obesity, hypertension, diabetes, and cardiovascular diseases.
+Therefore, seek professional help before embarking on any dietary changes.

 When You Become Impossible to Deal With